-In the previous 12 months there had been one safety incident recorded.
-The practice had systems and processes to record, investigate and analyse any safety incidents.
+In the previous 12 months there had been no safety incidents.
+The practice had systems and processes to record, investigate and analyse any safety incidents that occurred.
 These were discussed with the rest of the dental practice team to prevent such occurrences happening again.

 The provider had a system for receiving and acting on safety alerts.
 Staff learned from external safety events as well as patient and medicine safety alerts.
 We saw they were shared with the team and acted upon if required.
 The practice reviewed regular Coronavirus (COVID-19) advisory information and alerts.
 Information was provided to staff and displayed for patients to enable staff to act on any suspected cases.
 Patients and visitors were requested to carry out hand hygiene and wear a mask on entering the premises.
-Information for patients relating to COVID-19 was displayed on the practice website.
-This included information about cleaning and safety regimes.